SEP20: Tokens on smartBCH

 5.1.1.6 owner

-- Returns the sep20 token owner which is necessary for binding with sep20 token.
+Returns the sep20 token owner which is necessary for binding with sep20 token.

-- OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.
+OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.

 5.1.1.7 transfer

-_value
+Transfers _value

-amount of tokens to address_to
+amount of tokens to address _to

 , and MUST fire the Transfer event.
-The function SHOULD throw if the message caller’s account balance does not have enough tokens to spend. - NOTE - Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.
+The function SHOULD throw if the message caller’s account balance does not have enough tokens to spend.

-- NOTE - If there are some permission-control mechanism in the smart contract (such as blacklist), transfers of 0 values MUST be treated as normal transfers and undergo the same permission checks.
+NOTE - If there are some permission-control mechanism in the smart contract (such as blacklist), transfers of 0 values MUST be treated as normal transfers and undergo the same permission checks.

 5.1.1.8 transferFrom

-_value
+Transfers _value

-amount of tokens from address_from
+amount of tokens from address _from

-, and MUST fire the Transfer event. - The transferFrom method is used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.
+The transferFrom method is used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.
 This can be used for example to allow a contract to transfer tokens on your behalf and/or to charge fees in sub-currencies.
-The function SHOULD throw unless the
+The function SHOULD throw unless the _from

-account has deliberately authorized the sender of the message via some mechanism. - NOTE - Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.
+NOTE - Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.

 5.1.1.9 approve

-_spender
+Allows _spender

-to withdraw from your account multiple times, up to the_value
+to withdraw from your account multiple times, up to the _value

 amount.
-If this function is called again it overwrites the current allowance with_value
+If this function is called again it overwrites the current allowance with _value

-. - NOTE - To prevent attack vectors like the one described here and discussed here, clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to 0 before setting it to another value for the same spender.
+NOTE - To prevent attack vectors like the one described here and discussed here, clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to 0 before setting it to another value for the same spender.
 THOUGH The contract itself shouldn’t enforce it, to allow backwards compatibility with contracts deployed before

 5.1.1.10 allowance

-- Returns the amount which
+Returns the amount which _spender

-is still allowed to withdraw from_owner
+is still allowed to withdraw from _owner

 .